-The CortexDB is therefore the first and so far only database, which offers the 6th normal form (6NF) a uniform index over all information contained in any database schema.
+The CortexDB is therefore the first and so far only database which offers with the 6th normal form (6NF) a uniform and universal index of all information contained in any database schema.

 This index structure therefore maps the entire database across all fields and their contents, so that all queries in the index structure are handled and the schemaless stored data is used only for output.
 The small size enables very fast queries in arbitrary query combinations.
 Administrators and developers can therefore work with this index immediately and therefore do not need to make any adjustments or optimizations (even if the data model changes).